 Plants have always been an inspiration for Kang Qing’s artistic endeavors.
-The swaying treetop branches and glowing horizon on the other side of the woods are the two most memorable imagery when she looks through the window of her studio every day.
-Plants have the ability to generate landscape both identically and differently within the frames of windows during different seasons.
+The swaying treetop branches and glowing horizon on the other side of the woods are the two most memorable images she sees when she looks out of the window of her studio every day.
+Plants have the ability to generate landscape both identically and differently viewed through the frames of windows in different seasons.
 Such landscape, combined with the memory of rambling through the woods, has had an instinctive influence on her choice of plants and time as the two main themes.

 She says of her work:

 “My way of creating art parallels that of gardeners, who witness plants bud, grow and bloom.
 I’ve been experiencing the tension between plants and imagery, which causes anxiety that can be both constructive and destructive to the production process.”